awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-java.md

 In the sample, the private method `processRecordsWithRetries` has code that shows how a worker can access the record's data, sequence number, and partition key\.

 Kinesis Data Streams requires the record processor to keep track of the records that have already been processed in a shard\.
 The KCL takes care of this tracking for you by passing a checkpointer \(`IRecordProcessorCheckpointer`\) to `processRecords`\.
 The record processor calls the `checkpoint` method on this interface to inform the KCL of how far it has progressed in processing the records in the shard\.
-In the event that the worker fails, the KCL uses this information to restart the processing of the shard at the last known processed record\.
+If the worker fails, the KCL uses this information to restart the processing of the shard at the last known processed record\.

-In the case of a split or merge operation, the KCL won't start processing the new shards until the processors for the original shards have called `checkpoint` to signal that all processing on the original shards is complete\.
+For a split or merge operation, the KCL won't start processing the new shards until the processors for the original shards have called `checkpoint` to signal that all processing on the original shards is complete\.

 If you don't pass a parameter, the KCL assumes that the call to `checkpoint` means that all records have been processed, up to the last record that was passed to the record processor\.
 Therefore, the record processor should call `checkpoint` only after it has processed all the records in the list that was passed to it\.
 Record processors do not need to call `checkpoint` on each call to `processRecords`\.
 A processor could, for example, call `checkpoint` on every third call to `processRecords`\.
 You can optionally specify the exact sequence number of a record as a parameter to `checkpoint`\.
 In this case, the KCL assumes that all records have been processed up to that record only\.

 In the sample, the private method `checkpoint` shows how to call `IRecordProcessorCheckpointer.checkpoint` using the appropriate exception handling and retry logic\.

 The KCL relies on `processRecords` to handle any exceptions that arise from processing the data records\.
-If an exception is thrown from `processRecords`, the KCL skips over the data records that were passed prior to the exception; that is, these records are not re\-sent to the record processor that threw the exception or to any other record processor in the consumer\.
+If an exception is thrown from `processRecords`, the KCL skips over the data records that were passed before the exception\.
+That is, these records are not re\-sent to the record processor that threw the exception or to any other record processor in the consumer\.

 **shutdown**
 The KCL calls the `shutdown` method either when processing ends \(the shutdown reason is `TERMINATE`\) or the worker is no longer responding \(the shutdown reason is `ZOMBIE`\)\.